ddrcode/maiko/README.md

 ## API Sketch

-- `Event`: marker trait implemented for your event enum (derive macro available).
+- `Event` (derive macro): implement the event trait for your enum without boilerplate.
+    - Trait reference in bounds: use `maiko::EventTrait` to avoid name clash with the macro.
 - `Topic<E>`: maps events to topics for routing.
 - `Actor`: implement `handle`, optionally `tick`, `on_start`, `on_shutdown`.
 - `Supervisor<E,T>`: register actors via `add_actor(name, |ctx| actor, topics)`.